 Y for yummy

-Yummy actually is the total synonym to “delicious” analyzed in the previous post.
-Once again, this characteristic reminds how important it is to find the functions satisfying the user’s appetite by the means of well-thought-out UX and beautiful efficient UI.
+Yummy actually is the total synonym to “delicious,” analyzed in the previous post.
+Once again, this characteristic reminds how important it is to find the functions satisfying the user’s appetite by means of well-thought-out UX and beautiful efficient UI.